Runtime Flow

 Clipboard image persistence🔗

-• Trigger: Prompt input Ctrl+V or Alt+V
+• Trigger: Prompt input Ctrl+V, Ctrl+Shift+V, or Alt+V

 • Spawn site: runtime/mode/prompt::handle_prompt_image_paste